-Originally published on October 17, 2019 by TraderStef at CrushTheStreet.
+Originally published Oct.
+17, 2019 by TraderStef on CrushTheStreet.

 I penned an article on the importance of rare earth elements (REEs) last year when the trade war between China and the U.S. began to heat up.
 There is some information included in that article about a major REE discovery in North Korea.